Main Menu

 Transaction Data: Price, Discount, Volume, Win/Loss, Channel

-The foundation is a clean transactional dataset: invoice price, any applied discounts, unit volume, win/loss outcome (for B2B quotes), and channel identifier.
-Without channel tagging, you cannot separate e-commerce sensitivity from direct-sales sensitivity — and they routinely differ by 2–3× in magnitude.
+The foundation is a clean transactional dataset: invoice price, applied discounts, unit volume, win/loss outcome (for B2B quotes), and channel identifier.
+Without channel tagging, you cannot distinguish e-commerce sensitivity from direct-sales sensitivity, and these often differ by two to three times in magnitude.

 Customer/Product Attributes: Segment Tags, Use Case, Contract Terms

-Append customer attributes (industry vertical, company size, tenure, contract type) and product attributes (SKU family, formulation, pack size, lifecycle stage).
-These become the segmentation variables in your elasticity model.
-The richer the attribute set, the more granular your sensitivity map will be.
+Add customer attributes such as industry vertical, company size, tenure, and contract type, as well as product attributes like SKU family, formulation, pack size, and lifecycle stage.
+These serve as segmentation variables in your elasticity model.
+A richer attribute set enables a more detailed sensitivity map.

 Experiment and Survey Data: A/B Tests, Van Westendorp, Gabor-Granger

-The Van Westendorp Price Sensitivity Meter uses four open-ended questions to determine acceptable price ranges.
-The Gabor-Granger method tests purchase intent at specific price points to identify the optimal price.
-Conjoint analysis presents product-price trade-offs and estimates part-worth utilities, making it ideal for complex products.
-Combining Van Westendorp for range-setting with Gabor-Granger or conjoint for precision yields the best results.
+The Van Westendorp Price Sensitivity Meter, developed by Peter van Westendorp in 1976, uses four open-ended questions to determine psychologically acceptable price ranges.
+The Gabor-Granger method, introduced in the 1960s by Clive Granger and André Gabor, tests purchase intent at specific price points and adjusts sequentially to identify the revenue-optimal price.
+Conjoint analysis presents realistic product-price trade-off scenarios and estimates part-worth utilities, making it the most robust approach for complex, multi-attribute products.

 Behavioral: Price Tests, Natural Experiments, Historical Price Variation

-With sufficient transaction volume, behavioral methods provide the most reliable estimates.
-A/B price tests with randomization yield clear causal results.
-Natural experiments, such as tariff changes or competitor exits, offer valuable variation.
-Econometric modeling of historical price changes must address endogeneity, which can be handled using techniques such as double machine learning.
+With sufficient transaction volume, behavioral methods provide the most credible estimates.
+A/B price tests with randomized assignment yield clear causal results.
+Natural experiments, such as tariff changes, regional price adjustments, or competitor exits, offer quasi-experimental variation.
+Modeling historical price variation econometrically requires careful handling of endogeneity, as prices often rise when demand is strong, creating a misleading positive correlation.
+Techniques such as double machine learning address this by isolating exogenous price variation.

 Econometric: Demand Curves, Elasticity Models, Hierarchical Models

-Standard log-log demand models estimate constant elasticity across price ranges.
-Hierarchical models provide segment-specific elasticities, reducing noise in smaller segments.
-A global, weighted master model with two-level shrinkage stabilizes estimates for large product portfolios.
+Standard log-log demand models estimate constant elasticity across the observed price range.
+Hierarchical (multilevel) models estimate segment-specific elasticities with shrinkage toward a global mean, reducing noise in segments with limited data.
+A global weighted master model, which estimates across product families with two-level shrinkage, stabilizes estimates for portfolios with many SKUs.

 Stated Preference: Surveys